ValueRollerCoaster/ValueRollerCoaster/README.md

 <td width="50%">

 ### 🎯 Value Components System
-Define your organization's values across 4 categories (Technical, Business, Strategic, After Sales) with customizable components that reflect how different departments interpret values.
+Define your organization's values across 4 categories (Technical, Business, Strategic, After Sales).
+Each employee interprets values from their role, and AI transforms these diverse perspectives into unified customer-focused benefits—making everyone see how their work creates customer value.

 ### 🤖 AI-Powered Persona Generation
 Analyze prospect websites and match them with your values.
 Generate comprehensive buyer personas in 5-8 minutes with evidence-based insights.